 8. "Here Comes Goodbye"

-This ballad from Unstoppable earned the group a Grammy nomination for Best Country Performance By A Duo Or Group With Vocal.
+This weeper from Unstoppable earned the group a Grammy nomination for Best Country Performance By A Duo Or Group With Vocal.
+Plus, as the music video shows, it showcases Rooney as a guitar shredder.

 7. "Summer Nights"